 "Remembered and Discussed" OR "Remembered in Disgust!"

 She knew what she would do.
 She had to do it.
-HE meant so much to her and this would be her way of showing Him just how much He meant to her.
+HE meant so much to her and this would be her way of showing Him just how much.
 She would do it!

 She approached Him, walking past His disciples.
 They looked at her with questions on their faces: "Who is this woman?"
 "Why is she here?"
 What does she have in her hands?"
 And then, with throught-motivated movements, she opened the jar and began pouring the expensive contents on His head.
 She was anointing Him.